timharek/timharek.no/content/blog/2024-04-11-i-switched-from-wireguard-to-headscale.md

 And I have used this as a template for more services that I self-host and manage.

+Note: When I access my Jellyfin-instance via `jellyfin.example.org`, data has to travel back and forth using the VPS as an intermediate.
+With the Tailscale-service you can use their [`tailscale funnel` command].

 Disclaimer: I haven't tried to set it up for multiple, yet.
 It's something I'm going to look into so that my <abbr title="significant other">SO</abbr> also can check and update Home Assistant.